Thursday, January 12, 2012

 Hyrcanus Blackman (1847-1921)

 A prominent businessman, political figure and lumber merchant active in the Washington Territory, Hyrcanus Blackman was born on January 4, 1847 in Bradley, Maine, one of six children born to Adam and Mary Howard Blackman.
 Hyrcanus received his education in the public schools of Maine and later went on to study at the Westbrook Seminary for a time.
 The Illustrated History of Skagit and Snohomish Counties gives note that Blackman later graduated from the Charles Wells Business College in New Haven, Connecticut.
-After concluding his education Blackman began teaching school for a short while but eventually joined his two older brothers (Alanson and Elhanan) in the manufacture of lumber.
-Hyrcanus married on May 17, 1870 in Maine to Ms. Ella Knapp, with whom he would have two children, Clifford and Eunice.
+Following his graduation Blackman taught school for a short period but eventually joined his two older brothers Alanson and Elhanan in the manufacture of lumber.
+Hyrcanus married on May 17, 1870 in Maine to Ms. Ella Knapp, with whom he would have two children, Clifford (born 1884) and Eunice (born 1887).

 Born into a family long active in the Maine lumber industry, Hyrcanus and his two brothers migrated from their native Maine to the Washington Territory in 1872, eventually settling in the county of Snohomish.
 It was here that the three Blackman bothers soon began plotting their business future, and within a few years of their resettlement had built up a very lucrative lumber and logging business.
-This business eventually grew to include a gigantic sawmill as well as numerous logging camps and a general store to sell merchandise and hardware.
+This business eventually grew to include a large sawmill and a mercantile store, the latter being under the supervision of Hyrcanus.

 From Volume II of The History of the Pacific Northwest: Oregon and Washington (1889).

 Throughout the remaining years of his life Blackman continued with his earlier business interests in the Snohomish area.
-He died at his mansion on June 1, 1921 at age 74 and was survived by his wife Ella, two children and brothers Alanson and Elhanan.
+He briefly returned to political life in 1904 when he served as a delegate from Washington to the Democratic National Convention that nominated Alton B. Parker for the presidency.
+Hyrcanus Blackman died at his mansion in Snohomish on June 1, 1921 at age 74 and was survived by his wife Ella, two children and brothers Alanson and Elhanan.
 He was later interred at the Grand Army of the Republic Cemetery in Snohomish.
-In addition to all of the above, Blackman's unusual first name stems from a long forgotten King of Judea and Jewish priest named Hyrcanus.
+In addition to the above, Blackman's unusual first name stems from a long forgotten King of Judea and Jewish priest named Hyrcanus.
 As an emperor, Hyrcanus was condemned to death by the Emperor Herod in 30 B.C.